What General Grant Can Teach Pilots About Anxiety

 For pilots in Bob's situation, additional training seldom works since these pilots have nary a clue about why they’re anxious and immobilized in the first place.
 Theirs is existential anxiety—a generalized fear of something that sublimates into every thought they have about flying an airplane.

 After many years of helping aviators deal with similar afflictions, it became apparent that many pilots are experiencing anxiety “about” their anxiety.
+Let me state that again.
+The type of problem Bob has is a fear that he will experience fear and, as a result, lose control of himself as a result.
 No, this malady certainly doesn’t rise to the level of a serious mental disorder.
 Instead, it’s a not-uncommon reaction by mentally healthy pilots who are uncertain about how they’ll react if they experience anxiety when flying alone.
 These individuals fear losing control of themselves in an airplane during a cascade of fight, flight or freeze emotions.

 Years ago, a famous (non-pilot) radio personality confessed that being on board a commercial airliner during a crash would certainly frighten him.
 However, he also admitted to being more worried about losing control of his emotions (think “panic”) as the airplane goes down.
-Our radio personality fears the experience of experiencing anxiety more than crash itself.
+Our radio friend fears the "experience of experiencing anxiety" more than the fear of crashing itself.
 Yes, this is a level of abstraction, but it does help explain Bob’s condition.

 Thinking abstractly about an event (rather than the event itself) is not at all foreign to the way our mind works.
 Novelist Gore Vidal described a similar type of abstraction when he wrote about how we remember physical pain.
 Vidal suggested that when we attempt to recollect a personal event involving physical pain, we don’t remember the actual pain.
 Instead, we remember “remembering” the pain (an abstraction).
 Regarding anxiety and abstraction, when some people experience anxiety, they might not be responding to an actual anxiety-causing event—an event whose cause might be unknown to them.
 Instead, they are responding to their anticipation at feeling anxiety.